Semiparametric Estimation of a CES Demand System with Observed and Unobserved Product Characteristics: Related Literature

+This paper relates to the long tradition of consumer demand modeling in the marketing literature, hedonic demand models in the economics literature, and the economics literature accommodating zero observed shares in multiplicative models.

+In marketing, the direct utility approach was developed to accommodate the purchase of multiple categories/brands.
+The most popular direct utility specification would be translog preferences, which date back to \citet{Christensen1975}.
+The richness of translog preferences comes from the second-order term that allows for the possibility of complements.
+In practice, however, second-order terms of translog preferences are often omitted for the sake of tractability, in which case the preferences can be nested as a variant of CES preference \citep{Bhat2008}. \citet{Kim2002,Dube2004,Kim2007} used CES preference or its variants in modeling the demand for a variety of consumers. \citet{Allenby2004,Howell2016} used CES preference in the context of nonlinear budget constraints associated with quantity discount or price promotion, respectively, and \citet{Lee2013,Lee2014} used it in the context of asymmetric complements and indivisibility of demand.

+Marketing literature has a long tradition of multiple discrete choice and discrete-continuous models of demand that dates back to \citet{Hanemann1984}. \citet{Chiang1991,Chintagunta1993,Mehta2007,Song2007} model quantity choice and brand choice simultaneously, which entails the extensive margins and intensive margins, respectively.
+Contrary to their focus on the single brand choice, however, we focus on the zero observed quantity shares and provide a tractable estimation method accommodating the zero shares.
+The econometric model we derive is conceptually similar to \citet{Gilbride2004,Nair2005}, where the screening and choice components are modeled simultaneously.
+However, neither of them had an exclusion restriction for discrete and quantity choice for identification, and they do not account for zero market shares.

+Logit models of consumer demand in marketing date back to at least \citet{Guadagni1983}.
+When market-level data are available to the researcher, the demand estimation framework developed by \citet{Berry1994,Berry1995} has become the \emph{de facto} standard method to estimate the demand, both in economics and marketing (see, e.g., \citealt{Besanko1998,Sudhir2001,Chintagunta2002,Chintagunta2005a,Draganska2006,Hitsch2006,Wilbur2008,Albuquerque2009,Goldfarb2009,Ghose2012} among many others).
+The marketing literature suggests a few variants to \citet{Berry1994,Berry1995} as well. \citet{Chintagunta2001} developed an estimation method for when the idiosyncratic error term is Gaussian, and \citet{Bruno2008} developed one for when the product availability is varying.
+When individual-level data are available, \citet{Villas-Boas1999,Chintagunta2005} used random coefficients demand estimation with instrumental variables, to examine the effect of correcting for endogeneity in brand choice.

-Our approach can be viewed as a hedonic, or pure characteristics, model of demand, in that we do not require i.i.d. random utility shocks on the utility specification.
-Recent developments on hedonic demand estimation frameworks were made by \citet{Bajari2005,Berry2007}, of which the former relates more closely to our study. \citeauthor{Bajari2005} investigate a general hedonic model of demand with product characteristics, focusing on local identification and estimation of model parameters.
+Our approach to construct an empirical demand system without an idiosyncratic preference shock can be viewed as a hedonic, or pure characteristics, model of demand.
+Recent developments on hedonic demand estimation frameworks were made by \citet{Bajari2005,Berry2007}, the former of which relates more closely to our study. \citeauthor{Bajari2005} investigate a general hedonic model of demand with product characteristics, focusing on local identification and estimation of model parameters.
 For global identification when a product space is continuous, they specify Cobb-Douglas preferences.
 Our study extends their Cobb-Douglas specification to the more flexible CES preferences specification that can also accommodate zero predicted and observed market shares.